 Press Ctrl+Alt+S to open the IDE settings and select.

-Open the Installed tab, find the HTML Tools plugin, and make sure that the checkbox next to the plugin name is selected.
+Open the Installed tab, find the HTML Tools plugin, and select the checkbox next to the plugin name.

 HTML specification is configurable with the Default HTML language level preference on the Languages & Frameworks | Schemas and DTDs page of the IDE settings Ctrl+Alt+S. By default, specification HTML 5.0 from W3C is assumed.